pcchenxi/skew-explore/README.md

 ### Install stable-baselines from the submodule
+The code should be run with the stable-baselines from the submodule.
 ```
 sudo apt-get update && sudo apt-get install cmake libopenmpi-dev python3-dev zlib1g-dev
 pip install stable-baselines